barnjamin/GAC-Project/README.md

 The source columns are very well documented in the link provided so I wont reproduce the same documentation here but the first two columns are not documented.

-Those are:
+Undocumented:
-    - "subject" is the id of the person performing the activities
+* "subject" is the id of the person performing the activities
-    - "activity" is the activity performed
+* "activity" is the activity performed